Sweetpotato3/DualGPUOptimizer/README.md

 This robust error handling ensures the application remains functional across different environments and hardware configurations, even when facing unpredictable issues.

-## New: Event-Driven Architecture
+## Event-Driven Architecture

-The direct application now implements a fully event-driven architecture that:
+The application now implements a fully event-driven architecture that:

 - **Decouples Components**: Dashboard and optimizer components communicate through events rather than direct method calls
 - **Improves Extensibility**: New features can subscribe to existing events without modifying the original code